1ynxxny1/ThriftStoreWebApplication/README.md

 ```

 ### 5. Enter data into the Products Table
-- To add sample products to the database, you can execute the following SQL script:
+- To add sample products to the database, you can run the provided backup database file or execute the following SQL script:
 ```sql
 INSERT INTO [ThriftStoreDB].[dbo].[Products]
 ([Name], [Brand], [Gender], [Size], [Category], [Price], [Description], [ImageFileName], [CreatedDate])